 Most insurance companies will quickly pay the vehicle damage claim in a rear-end collision.
 However, seeking damages for injuries is a complicated task.
 Most of the rear-end collisions cause soft tissue injuries like whiplash injuries as the crash occurs from the rear end.
 Unlike other injuries, soft tissue injuries are hard to prove and quantify and this would reflect when seeking damages.

-The service of an experienced personal injury attorney would help the claimant to receive the maximum benefits for his damages.
+The service of an experienced personal injury attorney would help the claimant prepare an accurate rear end collision demand letter .
 The attorney would send a demand letter to the defendant’s insurance company.
 If the settlement is not done the lawsuit is filed and moves to a discovery phase where the attorneys collect evidence and request supporting documents.
 The litigation would move to trial if not settled outside the court

 Accepting any quick settlement from insurance companies may leave the plaintiff unable to receive a deserving compensation.